Chandra-Sekhar-Dutta/IOT-Research-Papers-and-Project/README.md

 - **Data Analytics & Visualization** for long-term monitoring

 ## 📜 References
-(Include research papers and online resources you have studied.)
+(Include research papers and online resources we have studied.)

 ## 🤝 Contributing
 If you’re interested in contributing, feel free to fork the repository and submit pull requests!